370417/mar-refactor/FAQ.md

 > Does it use continuous space?
 Does it use hexes, squares, or something else?
 If square, is movement Chebyshev, Euclidean, or Taxicab?
 Same question for line of sight and effects with limited range.

 Many a Rogue uses a hex grid.
 This works well because the game takes place in caves, and hexes tend to shine when representing natural formations as opposed to artificial structures.
 Hexes are also very nice because you no longer have to deal with diagonals or any sort of varying movement costs.
-The challenges of using hexes are that it is less intuitive, and its more difficult to display the grid.
+The challenges of using hexes are that it is less intuitive to control, and its more difficult to display the grid.
 Games like Cogmind and Pyromancer subdivide the main grid for particle effects, which is still possible but less symmetric if using hexes.
 There's also less free assests floating around for hex games, but I talk more about that in the [map object representation](#28-map-object-representation) question.

 ## 14: Inspiration